wintercg/proposal-common-minimum-api/asynclocalstorage.md

 ### Promises

 A promise itself is *not* an async resource.
 A promise continuation task, however, *is*.
-In other words, when we use `then()` to attach a continuation task to a promise, the current async context is captured and associated with that continuation task.
+In other words, when we use `then()` to schedule a continuation task for a promise, the current async context is captured and associated with that continuation task.

 Note that this is a variance from Node.js' current implementation which treats